PavanGupta7/Object-Distance-Estimation/README.md

+## Object Distance Estimation
-## This GitHub repository presents a deep learning-based approach for object distance estimation using the popular YOLO (You Only Look Once) algorithm.
-The YOLO model has been adapted and fine-tuned to not only detect objects in images but also estimate their distances from the camera.
+- This GitHub repository presents a deep learning-based approach for object distance estimation using the popular YOLO (You Only Look Once) algorithm.
+The YOLO model has been adapted and fine-tuned to not only detect objects in images but also estimate their distances from the camera without using any sensor.
 This enables a wide range of applications, such as autonomous navigation, surveillance, and robotics.

 ### Key Features: